NARESH-GOSURE/Gosure-Documentation/Module-Overview.md

  - Modules are often designed to be reusable, flexible, and easy to integrate with other modules or components.

 ### Example:
-- In the context of the Lead module mentioned earlier, it's likely a module that handles lead management, lead tracking, or lead generation-related tasks.
+- In the context of the Lead module, it's likely a module that handles lead management, lead tracking, or lead generation-related tasks.

-## Modules Compared to Different Versions

-### Module Creation: Version 1 vs Version 2
+### Module Creation

-### Version 1:
-    - In Version 1, Modules and Module categories can be created directly through the UI portal.
-        -  This allows for a more intuitive and user-friendly experience.

-### Version 2:
+#### Using Postman for Module Creation

-    - In contrast, Version 2 requires the use of Postman, an external tool, to create module types and module categories.
+- The creation of modules and module categories involves the use of Postman, an external tool.
-        - This approach provides more flexibility and control, but may require more technical expertise.
+- This approach offers several benefits, including:
+   1. Increased flexibility: With Postman, you have more control over the module creation process.
+   2. Greater control: Postman provides a more technical and customizable way to create modules and module categories.

 ### Creating Modules and Module Categories:
 - To create a new module menu, an instance of the job type named "module-type" needs to be created.
 - Once this is done, the corresponding module categories can be defined based on the user's configuration.
 - This allows for a high degree of customization and flexibility in module creation.
 ## Our Module Features:
 1. The module is utilized to create, modify, access, and delete data within a specific job type.
 2. Instead of granting access to all job types within a tenant, modules and module categories are employed to provide limited access by creating them.
 This allows for the creation of multiple job types within a particular tenant, while controlling user accessibility to each job type.